hyoklee/hdf-ai/README.md

 # HDF-AI Tools and Information Center

-This is a central hub for exchanging AI solutions HDF5.
+This is a central hub for exchanging AI solutions in HDF5.
 It also hosts sample AI data / model files in HDF5.

 ## Data